jrb28/telo-2022-16/readme.md

 ### Using the Controller Program

-The controller program executes multiple worker files in parallel.
+The controller program filename is `ga_control_rank_sel.py` and it executes multiple worker files in parallel.
 Its input arguments are:
 - `start_id`: an integer from 0 to 59,999 representing the first MNIST iamge for which an adversarial example is generated
 - `end_id`: an integer from 0 to 59,999 representing the last MNIST iamge for which an adversarial example is generated
 - `fit_type`: one of `L1, L1-lin, L2, L2-lin, Linf, Linf-lin, mad-recip, mad-linear`